cookies-xor-cream/HugoTest/content/posts/poetry/wip/if_my_life_was_a_play_they_fucked_up_the_casting.md

 ---
 tags: ['TODO']
-title: 'If My Life Was A Play They Fucked Up The Casting'
+title: "If My Life Was A Play They Fucked Up The Casting"
 date: 2023-10-02
 ---